kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 Running ```sh 08_start_Event_Store_cluster.sh ``` will start a Docker container running EventStoreDB.

-If it is run a second time it will stop, remove the previous instance, and start a new instance.
+If it is run a second time, it will stop, remove the previous instance, and start a new instance.

 ```docker run -d --name "$container_name" -e EVENTSTORE_RUN_PROJECTIONS=ALL -it -p 2113:2113 -p 1113:1113 \
   eventstore/eventstore:latest --insecure --run-projections=All \